Understanding Thalassemia Anemia: Causes, Symptoms, and Treatment Options

 In some cases, thalassemia can also be caused by mutations that occur spontaneously, without being inherited from a person’s parents.
 This is known as a de novo mutation.
 However, this is relatively rare compared to inherited thalassemia.

-● Must Read: 10 Symptoms of angina You Should Never Ignore
+● Must Read: 10 Symptoms of acute myeloid leukemia (AML) You Should Never Ignore

 Symptoms of Thalassemia Anemia